premiering/byffer.ts/README.md

 # byffer.ts
-An easy library to manipulate byte buffers in TypeScript.
+An easy library to read manipulate byte buffers in TypeScript.

 ## Usage
-You can create a `ByteBuf` instance to store and manipulate your data.
+You can create a `ByteBuf` instance to store and read manipulate your data.

 It can be created empty, or using pre-existing data.
 ```ts